ahmadfajar/vue3-mdb-docs/docs/components/overlays/overlay.md

 ::: lead
-**BsOverlay** is lightweight component for displaying a backdrop overlay.
+**BsOverlay** is a lightweight component for displaying a backdrop overlay.
 :::